 Seth Thomas Regulator Clock Value Guide

-The Seth Thomas Regulator Clock is a mid-century staple of American horology, reflecting a legacy of craftsmanship that began in 1813 in Plymouth Hollow, Connecticut.
-These specific 1940-1960 models are highly collectible for their reliable mechanical movements and the classic aesthetic of their exposed pendulum bobs.
+The Seth Thomas Regulator Clock is a quintessential piece of American horology, produced by a company with a legacy dating back to 1813 in Plymouth Hollow, Connecticut.
+These mid-century models are highly collectible for their reliable mechanical movements and the classic aesthetic of their oak cases and exposed pendulum bobs.

 What Is Seth Thomas Regulator Clock Worth?